Residence Hall Policies

 During check in, students are expected to keep the hallways clear of debris and also are expected to take all boxes and trash to the designated area in their building.

-All students must checkout with their RA, apartment manager, or AD.
+All students must checkout with their RA, apartment manager, or assistant director.
 First-year , sophomore, and junior students must checkout of their residence halls at 11:00 am the Thursday prior to Commencement.
-Graduating seniors must checkout at 6:00 pm following Commencement.
+Graduating seniors must check out at 6 p.m. following Commencement.
 During checkout, students must keep the hallways clear of debris and take all boxes and trash outside of the building to the dumpster to prevent the accumulation of garbage in the residence halls.
 Failure to follow these procedures will result in fines.
 Residence Life staff will check all rooms on campus for damage and submit a list of charges by student to Business Services.
 Students are responsible for the cost of repairing damages to their assigned rooms.

 Each student is expected to complete the following prior to checking out: